 Allele frequency

 Removing siblings from random samples of progeny generally reduced precision, such that RMSE of was higher after sibling removal than it was for the full dataset (Figure 3, top).
 This effect was non-linear, with RMSE rising faster for high levels of sibling removal.
 With 100% sibling removal, RMSE of could be over twice as large as for the unpurged dataset.
 In some scenarios, RMSE of increased only very slightly with removal of siblings.
-This occurred when few siblings were produced in the first place (Scenario G) or most siblings were half-sbilings but only full siblings were removed (Scenario F), but also in some mixed-mating scenarios (e.g., Scenario I) where sampling was random but many siblings were produced.
+This occurred when few siblings were produced in the first place (Scenario G) or most siblings were half-siblings but only full siblings were removed (Scenario F), but also in some mixed-mating scenarios (e.g., Scenario I) where sampling was random but many siblings were produced.
 In one extreme scenario using the Mixed Mating model (Scenario Y), where probability that a chosen pair of parents would be allowed to produce multiple offspring was low (α = 0.1) but if they were lucky family size could be as high as 30, RMSE of dropped by 30% with removal of all siblings (Figure 3, top).

 Surprisingly, the same patterns were found in most scenarios with non-random samples: removing siblings increased RMSE (by up to ~50%) and reduced precision compared to the full samples (Figure 4, top).
 In one case (Scenario Q, random mating with family-correlated sampling that primarily produced half siblings), removing 100% of the full siblings actually reduced RMSE of by 3%.